 Licensed Practical Nurses Transition to Registered Nursing

-- LPNs must successfully complete all pre-requisite courses to be eligible for admission.
-Some classes (BIO 231/232, ITE 115) have time limit requirements.
+- LPNs must successfully complete all ADN pre-requisite courses to be eligible for admission.
+Some classes (Anatomy and Physiology: BIO 141/142 or the previous course numbers BIO 231/232) have time limit requirements.
 See general requirements for these time limits.

-- LPNs with an active Virginia license and who are working in healthcare are eligible for extra points toward admission with a letter of reference from a current or recent supervisor.
-This form is available with the application.
+- LPNs with an active Virginia license and who are working in healthcare are eligible for extra points toward admission and can earn further points with a letter of reference from a current or recent supervisor.
+This form will available with the application.